icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

   * Set Memory Size: >=8G.
   * Set Storage Size: >=30 gig should work fine.

- Setup one virtual network adapater that'll be needed while using Openstack flat network.
+ Setup one virtual network adapater that'll be needed while using Openstack **flat** network.
 (With a Flat Network setup all tentants use the same virtual switch/router to get out to the Internet.)

- For Debian or RedHat based hosts,I setup the network adapter as Bridged. ( enp0s3 <-- will attach to the br-ex device here via OpenVswitch once we have it setup.)
+ For Debian or RedHat based hosts,I setup the network adapter as **Bridged**. ( enp0s3 <-- will attach to the br-ex device here via OpenVswitch once we have it setup.)

  **NOTE:** Sometime Oracle Virtualbox mouse interaction does not work , you have to set the mouse to